-The program has 16 Steps with 12 of these typically completed in 30 group sessions held under the implementation site's own needs and characteristics.
-Youths complete homework for each group before coming to a session.
-In a group, each youth presents his or her homework and the facilitator passes the youth to the next step or has the youth redo the homework based on objective criteria.
+The program has 16 Steps with 12 of these typically completed in 30 group sessions.
+Clients complete homework for each group prior to coming to a session.
+In group each client presents his or her homework and the facilitator passes the client to the next step or has the client redo the homework based on objective criteria.